developit/microbundle/README.md

 For more information see [@surma/rollup-plugin-off-main-thread](https://github.com/surma/rollup-plugin-off-main-thread#config).

+### Visualize Bundle Makeup

+Use the `--visualize` flag to generate a `stats.html` file at build time, showing the makeup of your bundle.
+Uses [rollup-plugin-visualizer](https://www.npmjs.com/package/rollup-plugin-visualizer).

 ### Mangling Properties

 To achieve the smallest possible bundle size, libraries often wish to rename internal object properties or class members to smaller names - transforming `this._internalIdValue` to `this._i`.
 Microbundle doesn't do this by default, however it can be enabled by creating a `mangle.json` file (or a `"mangle"` property in your package.json).
 Within that file, you can specify a regular expression pattern to control which properties should be mangled.
 For example: to mangle all property names beginning an underscore: